python/mypy/test-data/unit/README.md

 take several minutes to run, so you don't want to use this all the time while doing development.

-You can run a subset of test suites by passing positive or negative
-filters:

-    $ ./runtests.py lex parse -x lint -x stub

-You can get a list of available test suites through the `-l` option (though this doesn't show all available subtasks):

-    $ ./runtests.py -l

-The unit test suites are driven by the `pytest` framework.
 Test suites for individual components are in the files `mypy/test/test*.py`.

+You can run tests from a specific module directly, a specific suite within a module, or a test in a suite (even if it's data-driven):

+    $ pytest mypy/test/testdiff.py

+    $ pytest mypy/test/testsemanal.py::SemAnalTypeInfoSuite

+    $ pytest -n0 mypy/test/testargs.py::ArgSuite::test_coherence

+    $ pytest -n0 mypy/test/testcheck.py::TypeCheckSuite::testCallingVariableWithFunctionType

-To control which unit tests are run and how, you can run `pytest` directly:
+To control which tests are run and how, you can use the `-k` switch:

-    $ pytest -k MethodCall
+    $ pytest -k "MethodCall"

 You can also run the type checker for manual testing without installing it by setting up the Python module search path suitably: